 James W. Dulin was a coal miner.
-In 1972, he became the first African American elected to the Earlington City Council, and in 1973 became the first African American appointed mayor of Earlington; he completed the term of the previous mayor.
+In 1972, he became the first African American elected to the Earlington (KY) City Council and in 1973 became the first African American appointed mayor of Earlington, completing the term of the previous mayor.
 Dulin was the second African American mayor in Kentucky.

-James W. Dulin was employed at the Hopkins County Hospital in Madisonville, and he was a junior warden of the Zadok Masonic Lodge in Earlington, no.30.
+James W. Dulin was employed at the Hopkins County Hospital in Madisonville, KY and a junior warden of the Zadok Masonic Lodge in Earlington, no. 30.
 He was a U.S. Army veteran.

-James W. Dulin was born in Madisonville, KY, the son of Doc and Ada Robinson Dulin, and the husband of Lonnie Dulin.
-He died in Madisonville, KY, and is buried in the Earlington Cemetery in Earlington, KY.
+James W. Dulin was born in 1909 in Madisonville, the son of Doc and Ada Robinson Dulin and the husband of Lonnie Dulin.
+He died in Madisonville and is buried in the Earlington Cemetery in Earlington.